 Die for Our Ship: Misa and Takada for getting in the way of L and Light.
 Takada gets this from Light/Misa shippers as well, some of whom actually cheered when Light killed her, even though he was only using both of them.
 To a lesser degree, Halle for getting in the way of Mello and Matt or Mello and Near.

-Ensemble Dark Horse: Matt.
+Matt.
 He has very few panels in the manga, but is extremely popular in the fandom.
 To the point where if you were unfamiliar with the series you'd think he was one of the main characters, or that his relationship with Mello was canonically romantic.

 Matsuda established himself squarely in this place when he pulled a Crouching Moron, Hidden Badass moment in emptying his revolver in Light when the later attempted to kill Near.
 Of course before hand he was one due to his carefree attitude.